Stochastic regularized majorization-minimization with weakly convex and multi-convex surrogates: Key lemmas and proofs of main results

 Furthermore, if $w_{n}\sqrt{n}=O(1/(\log n)^{1+\eps})$ for some $\eps>0$, then $\sup_{\param\in \Param} \left\lVert \bar{\psi}(\param) - \bar{\psi}_{n}(\param) \right\rVert\rightarrow 0$ as $t\rightarrow \infty$ almost surely. \end{lemma}

-We remark that a similar result appeard in \cite[Lem B.7]{mairal2013stochastic}, which states the second inequality in \eqref{eq:lem_f_fn_bd_gen} as well as the last almost sure convergence statement under the stronger condition of $\sum_{n=1}^{\infty} w_{n}=\infty$ and $\sum_{n=1}^{\infty} w_{n}^{2}\sqrt{n}<\infty$.
+We remark that a similar result appeared in \cite[Lem B.7]{mairal2013stochastic}, which states the second inequality in \eqref{eq:lem_f_fn_bd_gen} as well as the last almost sure convergence statement under the stronger condition of $\sum_{n=1}^{\infty} w_{n}=\infty$ and $\sum_{n=1}^{\infty} w_{n}^{2}\sqrt{n}<\infty$.
 We will refer to the latter condition as the `strong square-summability' condition.
 These conditions were necessary in order to use Lemma \ref{lem:positive_convergence_lemma} \textbf{(ii)} to deduce the almost sure convergence.
-We give a directly argument using Borel-Cantelli lemma without these additional condition, for which the weaker condition of $w_{n}\sqrt{n}=O(1/(\log n)^{1+\eps})$ for some $\eps>0$ is sufficient.
+We give a direct argument using Borel-Cantelli lemma without this additional condition, for which the weaker condition of $w_{n}\sqrt{n}=O(1/(\log n)^{1+\eps})$ for some $\eps>0$ is sufficient.

 Next, Lemma \ref{lem:pos_variation} states a series of finite variation statements that provide a basis for the forthcoming arguments.
 Most of the statements also appeared in the literature (see, e.g., \cite{mairal2010online, mairal2013stochastic, lyu2020online, lyu2020online_CP}) in some special cases, where the strong square summability condition was used.
 We give an improved argument only using the square summability condition except for the last item.